Internaut401/CFI-Project_group-B/README.md

 ```

 ## NOTE
 on linux exported environment variable are not persistent.
-To make them persistem you can add them to your bash shell configuration file (usually .bashrc or .zshrc file present in your home directory).
+To make them persistent you can add them to your bash shell configuration file (usually .bashrc or .zshrc file present in your home directory).
 Add the following line (replace /home/user/git/ with YOUR PATH):
 ```
 export BASEDIR=/home/user/git/CFI-Project_group-B
 export INSTALLDIR=$BASEDIR/gcc-install